-The Minor in Professional Writing is an opportunity for undergraduates to expand their communication skills through two capstone courses and a writing internship during their senior year.
-You should think of the Minor in Professional Writing as an apprenticeship in the world of professional writing and not simply as a set of courses in which someone will tell you what to do.
+The Professional Writing Minor is an opportunity for undergraduates to expand their communication skills through two capstone courses and a writing internship during their senior year.
+You should think of the Professional Writing Minor as an apprenticeship in the world of professional writing and not simply as a set of courses in which someone will tell you what to do.

-The Minor in Professional Writing is separated into distinct tracks, each with its capstone courses and emphasis: Professional Editing, Multimedia Communication, Business Communication, and soon, Writing and Civic Engagement (available Winter 2014).
+The Professional Writing Minor is separated into distinct tracks, each with its capstone courses and emphasis: Professional Editing, Multimedia Communication, Business Communication, and Writing and Civic Engagement.
 When applying, you will indicate a first, second, and third choice and explain the reasons for your first choice selection.

-Minors in Professional Writing must be more than good students.
+Professional Writing Minors must be more than good students.
 They must be excellent writers and editors.
 They must be able and willing to function in a professional internship environment, to accept responsibility, to demonstrate initiative, to complete assignments, to meet deadlines, and to work collegially in group projects.

 What are the tracks of the Professional Writing Minor?